This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What follow-up care will I need after botulism?

 You may feel tired or short of breath for several years after your illness.
 You may need physical therapy to help regain your strength.
-Ask your caregiver for more information.
+Ask your healthcare provider for more information.

 - You feel very weak or tired 1 year after your illness.